ba0f3/gnome-bluetooth-smartlock/README.md

 # Bluetooth Smart Lock

-This extension will lock your desktop automatically when you step away
+Dynamic lock for GNOME.
+Lock your desktop automatically when you step away.

 ## Usage